Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool loads data into an existing Data Warehouse table via COPY INTO from a remote URL.
-It distinguishes from siblings by specifying the method and noting alternative CLI commands for auto-create with local files.
+The description clearly states the tool loads data into an existing table via COPY INTO from a remote URL.
+It explicitly says what the tool does not do (auto-create, JSON, replace), distinguishing its purpose from alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.